yangoz94/cdk-backend-template/README.md

 # Instructions for Initial Setup and Deployment via CI/CD

+## Prerequisites ##
+- AWS account and a good understanding of AWS services and billing/cost management
+- Nodejs/npm installation
+- aws-cdk installation

 ## Local Setup ##
 1. Clone the repository using HTTPS to your computer.